Configuring the CommServe Failover Component Using Advanced Configuration

 Client Name of Instance002 of the second CommServ:<standby_CS_second_instance_client_name>

 Sub-client name of Instance002 of the second CommServ: <standby_CS_subclient_name>

-DB Instance (connect parameter) of second CommServ: <standby_CS_database_instance_name>
+DB Instance (connect parameter) of second CommServ: <standby_CS_database_instance_name> For example:

 *Credentials for starting jobs Specify the username and password noted in the Recording the Username And Password section. *Staging folder for DB restored Specify the staging location where the SQL database will be restored.